rust-ml/linfa/CONTRIBUTE.md

 struct MyAlgParams(MyAlgValidParams);
 ```

 `MyAlgParams` should implement the Consuming Builder pattern, explained in the [Rust Book](https://doc.rust-lang.org/1.0.0/style/ownership/builders.html).
 Each hyperparameter gets a method to modify it. `MyAlgParams` should also implement the `ParamGuard` trait, which facilitates parameter checking.
-The associated type `ParamGuard::Checked` should be `MyAlgValidParams` and the `check_ref()` method should contain the parameter checking logic, which `check()` simply calls `check_ref()` before unwrapping the inner `MyAlgValidParams`.
+The associated type `ParamGuard::Checked` should be `MyAlgValidParams` and the `check_ref()` method should contain the parameter checking logic, while `check()` simply calls `check_ref()` before unwrapping the inner `MyAlgValidParams`.

 With a checked set of parameters, `MyAlgValidParams::fit(..) -> Result<MyAlg>` executes the learning process and returns a learned state.
 Due to blanket impls on `ParamGuard`, it's also possible to call `fit()` or `transform()` directly on `MyAlgParams` as well, which performs the parameter checking before the learning process.